 Touch and temperature |

-Eases jaw, eye and brow tension; signals safety and nurtures small actions |
+Eases jaw, eye and brow tension; a clear signal of safety to the body |

-A few drops of face oil, slow sculpting with a stone tool, and a reminder that each gentle act is a step toward kindness and a more balanced routine |
+A few drops of face oil and slow sculpting with a stone tool, treated as quiet devotion rather than a chore |

 Meditation with incense |